DodgyBadger/fetch_photos_from_discourse/README.md

 Images are stored in `./images` relative to where you installed PhotoFrame.
 This directory is automatically created during installation.

+#### Custom Default Image

+You can provide your own default image (logo, welcome screen, etc.):
+1. Add a file named `default.jpg` or `default.png` to the PhotoFrame directory
+2. Run the installation script

+The default image will be displayed when Feh starts up, even if no other images have been downloaded yet.
+This ensures your display always shows something meaningful instead of an error.

 ## Alternative Installation Methods

 ### Manual Install (Development)